Instance Generation for Meta-Black-Box Optimization through Latent Space Reverse Engineering: Methodology

 \subsubsection{Distributed Acceleration}

 To obtain Diverse-BBO is challenging considering that: 1) we have to repeatedly call the GP process for 256 times; 2) Within each GP process, evaluating the tree population is also a tedious and time-consuming task due to repeated objective computation.
+The overall complexity is hence $\mathcal{O}[M*G*(N^2+N*L^2)]$, where M is the number of functions we need to generate (256), G is the GP generations (50), N and L are population size and tree node size respectively.
 To accelerate LSRE, we further introduce Ray\footnote{https://github.com/ray-project/ray} to first distribute 256 GP processes on independent CPU cores and then trigger second-level parallel evaluation within each GP process.
-By doing this, we reduce the time cost of generating Diverse-BBO from days to hours.

-We leave the hyper-parameters including their selection standards and the detailed design philosophy behind LSRE's components at Appendix~\ref{hyper-parameters} and Appendix~\ref{sec:design}.
+By doing this, we significantly reduce the overall complexity to $\mathcal{O}[G*L^2)]$.
+We leave the hyper-parameters including their selection standards and the detailed design philosophy behind LSRE's components at Appendix A.5 and Appendix A.6.